jaysylvester/citizen/README.md

       });
     }

-When you use the `handoff` directive and specify the `includeView` like we did above, the originally requested view (article.jade in this case) is rendered as an include whose name matches its controller:
+When you use the `handoff` directive and specify `includeThisView` like we did above, the originally requested view (article.jade in this case) is rendered as an include whose name matches its controller:

     // article.jade, which is stored in the include scope as include.article